-The introduction of tuitions in Finland might change equality in education.
-The threats in Lifelong Learning issues relates many times to same issues where the actions will be required in future these are e.g. transition points and length of studies, matching of education supply and labor demand.
-Education policy means actions with 1) shortening the time spent at each level of education, expediting transition phases, reducing unnecessary doubling in education and enhancing the recognition of prior Learning, 2) Improving the completion rate in education, and 3) Improving the matching of education supply and labor demand.
-Inadequate matching of education and the labor market demand has an effect on not only the functioning of the labor market, but also the way young people find their place in working life and the duration of study.
+The introduction of tuitions in Finland might change equality dynamics in education.
+The threats in Lifelong Learning issues relates to same issues where actions need to be undertaken in future such as transition points and length of studies, and matching of education supply and labour demand.
+Education policy means actions with 1) shortening the time spent at each level of education, expanding of transition phases, reducing unnecessary doubling in learning content and enhancing the recognition of prior learning, 2) improving the completion rate in education, and 3) improving the matching of education supply and labour demand.
+Inadequate matching of education and the labour market demand has an effect on not only the functioning of the labour market, but also on the ways young people find their place in the labour market and the duration of studies.

 In Germany, socio-economic and cultural factors related to the background of parents have an impact on students' school achievements and the risk of their early school leaving.
 The threats mainly relate to political and financial issues.
 The grown structure of German federalism may inhibit the exchange and effective implementation of good practices between states - particularly if a good practice is associated with particular views of a political party.
-The other issue is how far the different states have the financial means for supporting good practices.
+The other issue is how far the different states have the financial means to support good practices.
 Discussions e.g. about changes in the financial equalization scheme between the Federal Government and the Länder may have effects on the financial power of the poorer states.
-These threats regarding financial support may particularly affect persons with lower socio-economic status and immigrants that are highly dependent on such kind of support.
+These threats regarding financial support may particularly affect persons of lower socio-economic status and immigrants that are highly dependent on such kind of support.

-The crucial current topic is the financial crisis of Greece which leads to shorted all financial expenses.
+The crucial current topic in Greece is the economic crisis which leads to cuts in public spending on education and training.
 Thus, shrinking of the already very low share of public spending on education is likely to lead to a full-scale education crisis.
-Some of the most critical aspects of this threat are related to: increase inequalities in opportunities, access, quality of Learning experiences and Learning outcomes to the disadvantage of students coming from families of low socio-economic status, a shrinking of public investments in school infrastructure (new school buildings, renovations, maintenance, ICTs etc.) which may threaten in the medium to long term the overall quality of the schools as Learning environments.
+Some of the most critical aspects of this threat are related to: increased inequalities in opportunities, access, quality of learning experiences and learning outcomes to the disadvantage of students coming from families of low socio-economic status, a shrinking of public investments in school infrastructure (new school buildings, renovations, maintenance, ICTs etc.) which may threaten in the medium to long term the overall quality of the schools as learning environments.
 In addition, the reductions in teachers' annual salaries are likely to have affected their morale, given also that they are comparatively low paid.
 Further, reductions in the income of families are likely to affect gravely their capacity to invest in the education of their children.
-Also, the highly educated youth may discourage many students to become high achievers at school and continue with their studies at tertiary education level.
+Also, the fact that the highly educated youth faces a high unemployment rate may discourage many students now at school to become high achievers at school and continue with their studies at tertiary education level.
+In the absence of affordable and employabilityenhancing re-training and professional development opportunities for adults, consistently high unemployment rates coupled with a large share of long-term unemployed may lead to the explosion in the number of NEETs (acronym used for those not in education, employment or training), which is currently unrecorded in Greece.
+The establishment of such a condition among disillusioned unemployed is likely to further deepen problems of widespread social and economic exclusion.